frederikgramkortegaard/enki/README.md

 make
 ```

-This creates a single executable `morph` with the following subcommands:
+This creates a single executable `enki` with the following subcommands:
-- `morph compile` — Compiles `.morph` files and outputs JSON AST
+- `enki compile` — Compiles `.enki` files and outputs JSON AST
-- `morph run`     — Compiles and directly interprets `.morph` files
+- `enki run`     — Compiles and directly interprets `.enki` files
-- `morph serde`   — Compile, then serialize/deserialize AST to/from JSON
+- `enki serde`   — Compile, then serialize/deserialize AST to/from JSON
-- `morph eval`    — Loads JSON AST and executes it
+- `enki eval`    — Loads JSON AST and executes it

 To install to /usr/local/bin:
 ```sh